 - 1. New minor kerb build out and realignment where existing shared use path meets Marine Parade to improve access and prevent parked vehicles obstructing the path. - 2.Marine Parade (behind beach huts).
 On-road provision proposed due to very low traffic flows.
 Consider removing a small number of parking spaces, to allow for more comfortable passing places.
 Provision of signage and wayfinding to direct people cycling to use the on-road route rather than in front of the beach huts, which is likely to cause conflict with people walking and beach hut users. - 3.
-Reconfigure junction of existing cycle path on Marine Drive to Marine Parade to maintain segregation and improve the directness and legibility of this small section of route. - 4.
+Reconfigure junction of existing cycle path on Marine Drive to Marine Parade to maintain segregation and improve the directness and legibility of this small section of route.
+Also, provide clearer signage and cycle parking to enhance the attractiveness of this route. - 4.
 Marine Drive.
-Re-allocate carriageway space to create a new segregated cycle route on the west side of Marine Drive.
-This would also improve the quality of this key section of the South West Coast Path for people walking and create a more attractive walking link between Paignton and Preston promenades.
-Potential options include conversion to one-way southbound only for motor traffic.
-Options need to consider access to the immediate area for high vehicles for which there are no alternative routes due to low bridges with a maximum height of 4.2m.
-It is unclear how many high vehicles access the area, which could be confirmed with a traffic survey, however, access for these vehicles could potentially be managed even with an extended one-way system in place. - 5.
+Widen footway on east side of Marine Drive.
+This would improve the quality of this key section of the South West Coast Path for people walking and create a more attractive walking link between Paignton and Preston promenades.
+Also consider 20mph zone to make roads safer and retain access for all.
+Potential conversion to one-way southbound traffic in order to create space for cycle path segregation could be a further option in the longer term which could be explored as an additional element subject to careful consideration of impacts on traffic flows and access. - 5.
 Eastern Esplanade.
 The existing on-carriageway provision is broadly acceptable for people cycling due to the low traffic volumes, but could be improved with provision of a fully segregated cycle route.
 Consider moving parking to the rear side of the promenade to improve safety.
 This would also improve the walking and cycling experience on the promenade by opening up sea views for more people. (this section connects to the proposed Zoo Trail).